macgregor/cooking-journal/3-journal/1-projects/sourdough_starter_experiments.md

 Will continue to feed as normal until the weekend before giving up and starting over.

 **Night**: Feed at 6 pm.
 Remove 250 g starter, feed with 125 g filtered water, 62 g whole wheat flour, 62 g AP flour.
-Still seems inavtive.
+Still seems inactive.
 Same hooch, same smell.
 After reading some blogs and forums I am going to keep feeding this one a little longer while also starting my second trial.

 ### Day 6
 No change.
 Smells bad.
 No bubbles as far as I can tell.
-Im calling it, Luna is officially dead.
+I'm calling it, Luna is officially dead.

 ### Postmortem
-Im not entirely sure why Luna didnt make it.
+I'm not entirely sure why Luna didn't make it.
 My best guess is poor planning and too many changing variables.
 I scaled the volume of starter up and down 3 times to adjust to different container sizes.
 My original recipe created far too much starter.
 While I think I kept all the ratios the same and it should have been fine, the stress might have caused problems.
-There was also a temperature drop on day 4 that wouldnt have helped.
+There was also a temperature drop on day 4 that wouldn't have helped.
 I believe the rise I saw on day 3 was a false rise caused by some bacteria that activate before the yeast can.
 This is pretty common and normally the yeast will active a few days later with regular feeding.
 Something happened after day 3 that prevented yeast from activating.
-I also didnt do a good job keeping the sides of the container clean after feeding.
-Not from lack of trying, my containers didnt lend themselves well to the job.
+I also didn't do a good job keeping the sides of the container clean after feeding.
+Not from lack of trying, my containers didn't lend themselves well to the job.

 Lessons learned:
 * be prepared and be consistent - I suffered from not fully planning what I was doing.
 Scaling the recipe up and down, changing containers, forgetting about filtered water...I think Luna suffered for it.